axtk/axtk.github.io/translit.md

 ## Background

-The transliteration system is fully described by the tables above.
-This section is a little step into the historical background of its features.
+The transliteration system is fully described by the tables above, and this section doesn't add any rules to those tables but offers a brief overview of the historical background of its features.

-The phonetic value of most Latin characters in the Slavic languages is quite predictable without prior knowledge of the Slavic writing systems, but like in many Latin-scripted languages there is a number of extra features requiring some remarks.
+The phonetic value of most Latin characters in the Slavic languages is quite predictable without prior knowledge of the Slavic writing systems, but like in many Latin-scripted languages there is a number of extra features requiring some remarks to demonstrate the motivation behind them.

 ### *č*, *š*, *ž*